Podman

 🦊 Configure GitLab OIDC

 Plumber uses GitLab as an OAuth2 provider to authenticate users.
-Let’s see how to connect it to your GitLab instance.

 - Name:

-Plumber self-managed - Redirect URI :
+Plumber - Redirect URI:

 https://<plumber_domain_name>/api/auth/gitlab/callback - Confidential:

-true(let the box checked) - Scopes:
+true(keep the box checked) - Scopes:

 api